Learn to Teach at SJCR

 SJCR offers opportunities and a stable support system, which is essential when growing within a tough profession.
 I am very excited about continuing my development next year and hope to see many new faces joining us!”

-Annabelle Huang, Business Teacher
+Annabelle Huang, Business Teacher and BTEC Co-ordinator

 “I had been working in Marketing/PR, Sales and Product Management sectors before I became involved in teaching Business Studies.
 I started SJCR School as an Academic Tutor; this led me into thinking about pursuing teaching as a career.
 I chose to stay at SJCR for my teacher training because the support that the school provides for trainee teachers is incredible.
 It is a very good training school with a very systematic way to help trainee teacher progress and reach our potential.
 I was very happy to be able to stay at SJCR for my NQT next year, and I am looking forward to it.
 I would willingly recommend SJCR to anyone who is interested in training to become a teacher.”